 - Producer client

 The native message delay scheme of Message Queue for RabbitMQ is easy to use.
-You need only to set the delay parameter when you send a message from the producer client.
+You need only to set the delay attribute for a message that will be sent from the producer client.

 Java sample code: